 Small feather holding chunks of glistening skin and flesh were all that was left of this impressive bird.
 I’d rashly assumed that a fox wouldn’t take a mature goose, but wait to pick off the goslings, once they’d hatched.
-Indeed I couldn’t find an image of a fox catching a goose on line, though there are certainly records of it occurring, and You Tubes of geese warding off foxes with impressive wing flapping and neck stretching.
-But perhaps the under darkness killing was swift, and a surprise snatch made from the rushes behind the nest.
+Indeed, I couldn’t find an image of a fox catching a goose on line, though there are certainly records of it occurring, and You Tube videos of geese warding off foxes with impressive wing flapping and neck stretching.
+But perhaps under cover of darkness, killing was swift, and a surprise snatch made from the rushes behind the nest.
 And where was the blood?

 Apparently sometimes they don’t.

 I hope that such a large meal might give our smaller lambs a bit more growing time, before the nocturnal hunters return.
-And also hope that none of the urban foxes of the South Wales cities get to here of the rural offerings, after reading that this January an urban fox ‘Fleet’ was tracked unexpectedly travelling 195 miles in 21 days in South East England.
-Click here for more.
+And also hope that none of the urban foxes of the South Wales cities get to hear of these rich rural offerings.
+I read that this January, an urban fox named ‘Fleet’, was tracked unexpectedly travelling 195 miles in 21 days in South East England.

-And as I often find myself doing when in a groove of such a repetitive manual task, my mind wandered around these timeless natural survival battles which play out here, and indeed will have played out over centuries, pretty much unchanged.
-Technology may make it easier to record and share the observations, but one feels a bit part player in all these struggles apart from temporarily trying to ‘manage’ the playing field.
-And another new image from this field is included below to interest readers … (explanation later) …
+As I often find myself doing when in a groove of such a repetitive manual task, my mind wandered around these timeless natural survival battles which play out here, and indeed will have played out over centuries, pretty much unchanged.
+Technology may make it easier to record and share the observations, but one feels a bit part player in all these struggles, apart from temporarily trying to ‘manage’ the playing field.
+And another new image from this field is included below to interest readers (explanation later).

 On a happier note, much of the rest of this post will focus on our turkey egg hatching experiences.
-Partly because I found it a fascinating steep learning curve, and partly to record our experiences for the benefit of any other would be newbie heritage turkey rearers.
+Partly because I found it a fascinating steep learning curve, and partly to record our experiences for the benefit of any other would-be newbie heritage turkey rearer.

-By way of brief summary, we opted to try artificial incubation of eggs this year after a miserable result of only 2 hatched eggs from our Ronquiere hens last year, in spite of several apparently near term failed poults not making it out of their shells, with well behaved diligent mothers.
+By way of brief summary, we opted to try artificial incubation of eggs this year after a miserable result of only two hatched eggs from our Ronquières hens last year, in spite of several apparently near term failed poults not making it out of their shells, with well- behaved diligent mothers.

-In the end I needed double strips of terry nappy fabric dipped into both linear water reservoirs at the base of the incubator to just manage to hit the magic 65%.
-Earlier, and lower levels are easily reached by trimming the length of fabric down.
-Fortunately the Brinsea Advance incubator incorporates a digital humidity readout to give you something to aim for, though the precise optimum for turkey eggs is open to debate after our experiences. the Brinsea information says 40-50% for most poultry, though interestingly turkeys are the one common fowl which doesn’t get a specific mention.
+In the end I needed double strips of terry nappy fabric, dipped into both the linear water reservoirs at the base of the incubator, to just manage to hit the magic 65%.
+Earlier in the incubation, and lower humidity is easily reached by trimming the length of fabric down.
+Fortunately the Brinsea Advance incubator incorporates a digital humidity readout, to give you something to aim for, though the precise optimum for turkey eggs is open to debate after our experiences.
+The Brinsea information says 40-50% for most poultry, though interestingly turkeys are the one common fowl which doesn’t get a specific mention.
 Several American sites have other thoughts, with 55% and 60% being mentioned.
 I stuck to about 50%, but may revise this after our experiences.
-Click here, and here, for other useful articles.
+Click here, for a useful article.

 What to do?
 There remained another half dozen eggs with obvious little pips or shell breaks, but no activity.
 At this stage internet access allowed me to read the discussions from chicken owners about what to do in such circumstances.
 The consensus seemed to be that an egg with a ‘pipped’ shell should have hatched within 24 hours.
 There were warnings about suffocation if chicks couldn’t get out quickly.
 We debated for 15 minutes and then decided to have ago at releasing the poult from the egg with the obvious hole.